Gynko/autocompleteMentored/README.md

 I need to check if my input matches the array's entry: seemingly no methods available to do that for strings (.includes searches for all matches within the word => if i type "a" I get all countries containing an "a"

 => regular expressions to the rescue!

+### 3.5.
+Allowing to select an item

+I used Refs to check which li tag gets clicked on.

+## 4. TODO

+1. Overall, to make this autocomplete more generic by tweaking the search function
+2. Search function could be split in more pieces (the regex could be out for example)
+3. Cut the jsx into components: The ul, li, input